automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Spinops.md

 # Spinops
-## Description: This ceratopsian was named 100 years after its bones were found.
+## This ceratopsian was named 100 years after its bones were found.